-Cognition and learning 6.27 Support for learning difficulties may be required when children and young people learn at a slower pace than their peers, even with appropriate differentiation.
-Learning difficulties cover a wide range of needs, including moderate learning difficulties (MLD), severe learning difficulties (SLD), where children are likely to need support in all areas of the curriculum and associated difficulties with mobility and communication, through to profound and multiple learning difficulties (PMLD), where children are likely to have severe and complex learning difficulties as well as a physical disability or sensory impairment.
-6.28 Specific learning difficulties (SpLD), affect one or more specific aspects of learning.
-This encompasses a range of conditions such as dyslexia, dyscalculia and dyspraxia.
-Social, emotional and mental health difficulties 6.29 Children and young people may experience a wide range of social and emotional difficulties which manifest themselves in many ways.
-These may include becoming withdrawn or isolated, as well as displaying challenging, disruptive or disturbing behaviour.
-These behaviours may reflect underlying mental health difficulties such as anxiety or depression, self-harming, substance misuse, eating disorders or physical symptoms that are medically unexplained.
-Other children and young people may have disorders such as attention deficit disorder, attention deficit hyperactive disorder or attachment disorder.
-6.30 Schools and colleges should have clear processes to support children and young people, including how they will manage the effect of any disruptive behaviour so it does not adversely affect other pupils.
-Children's needs should be identified and met as early as possible through: What is the school's policy for identifying and assessing the needs of children and young people with SEN? the analysis of data including entry profiles, Foundation Stage Profile scores, "A Language in Common" assessment, reading ages, other whole- school pupil progress data Classroom-based assessment and monitoring arrangements.
-(Cycle of Assess, plan, do and review.) following up parental concerns tracking individual children's progress over time, liaison with feeder and our own nurseries on transfer information from previous schools information from other services Maintaining a provision map for all vulnerable learners but which clearly identifies pupils receiving additional SEN Support from the school's devolved budget or in receipt of High Needs funding.
+Children's needs should be identified and met as early as possible through:

+- the analysis of data including entry profiles, Foundation Stage Profile scores, "A Language in Common" assessment, reading ages, other wholeschool pupil progress data - Classroom-based assessment and monitoring arrangements.
+(Cycle of Assess, plan, do and review.) - following up parental concerns - · tracking individual children's progress over time, liaison with feeder and our own nurseries on transfer information from previous schools information from other services Maintaining a provision map for all vulnerable learners but which clearly identifies pupils receiving additional SEN Support from the school's devolved budget or in receipt of High Needs funding.
 This provision map is updated termly through meetings between the teachers and SENCO.
 Undertaking, when necessary, a more in depth individual assessment - this may include a range of commercially available assessments, carefully chosen to deliver appropriate, useful information on a pupil's needs.
 It may include a bilingual assessment where English is not the first language.
 Involving an external agency where it is suspected that a special educational need is significant.
-What are the arrangements for consulting parents of children with SEN and how are they involved in their child's education?
 The school aims to work in partnership with parents and carers.
-We do so by: working effectively with all other agencies supporting children and their parents. giving parents and carers opportunities to play an active and valued role in their child's education making parents and carers feel welcome. encouraging parents and carers to inform school of any difficulties they perceive their child may be having or other needs the child may have which need addressing. instilling confidence that the school will listen and act appropriately. focusing on the child's strengths as well as areas of additional need. allowing parents and carers opportunities to discuss ways in which they and the school can help their child. agreeing targets for all pupils, in particular, those not making expected progress and, for some pupils identified as having special educational needs, involving parents and carers informed and giving support during assessment and any related decision-making process. making parents and carers aware of the Parent Partnership services. providing all information in an accessible way, including, where necessary, translated information for parents with English as an Additional Language.
+We do so by: working effectively with all other agencies supporting children and their parents. giving parents and carers opportunities to play an active and valued role in their child's education making parents and carers feel welcome. encouraging parents and carers to inform school of any difficulties they perceive their child may be having or other needs the child may have which need addressing. instilling confidence that the school will listen and act appropriately. focusing on the child's strengths as well as areas of What are the arrangements for consulting parents of additional need. children with SEN and how are they involved in their allowing parents and carers opportunities to discuss child's education? ways in which they and the school can help their child. agreeing targets for all pupils, in particular, those not making expected progress and, for some pupils identified as having special educational needs, involving parents in the drawing-up and monitoring progress against these targets. keeping parents and carers informed and giving support during assessment and any related decision-making process. making parents and carers aware of the Parent Partnership services. providing all information in an accessible way, including, where necessary, translated information for parents with English as an Additional Language.